The State of California requires that potential student loan borrowers be told the following:

 - Continuing (year 2) FNP/PA Certificate students who are ineligible for loans through federal loan programs may consider applying for a private loan to meet their cost of attendance.
 Review both the FNP/PA Certificate (undergraduate) and Health Professions* lender lists below (*some lenders on the Health Professions list are willing to provide funds to FNP/PA Certificate students).

-- Graduate Health Professions students are advised to compare the terms and conditions of both the federal Graduate Plus Direct Loan program and individual lenders' private loan products to help meet the cost of attendance.
-Review the Federal-Private Loan Comparison Chart.
+- Graduate Health Professions students are advised to compare the terms and conditions of both federal Direct Loan programs and individual lenders' private loan products to help meet the cost of attendance.
+StudentAid.gov provides a Federal and Private Loan Comparison.

 - The selection of a private student loan provider is entirely your choice.
 Be aware that some private lenders may require repayment during enrollment.
 When applying, use our School Code 001313-72.